ncareau/Mikro-Watch/README.md

 - `php mikro-watch influxdb` will push once to influxdb
 - `php mikro-watch daemon` will start a daemon pushing to influxdb each 10 sec.
   - `--timeout 5` or `-t 5` to change the timeout between calls in seconds.
+- `php mikro-watch json` will output the accounting result as json.

 Instructions to install this application as a systemd service are located in the `mikrowatch.service` file.